 Of course, the regulations themselves and how each of them is interpreted are still in flux, which is in the nature of these things.
 Based on our experience, we can safely say that with a healthy dose of pragmatism it is still possible to apply the rules despite the high level of complexity.
 For the energy industry, in particular, a clearly defined catalog of requirements is already largely available.
 Above all, we warmly welcome the most recent decision to recognize gas as a transition technology on the path to a hydrogen economy.
-However, we do fear that there is a danger of overregulation in a few areas: the testing specifications with respect to the “” requirements go a little too far in some areas.
-We are accompanying developments with a constructive mindset and also sharing our experiences, both at related events and through our comprehensive reports on the EU sustainable finance taxonomy.
+However, we do fear that there is a danger of overregulation in a few areas: the testing specifications with respect to the “ The actual business activity must make a substantial contribution to an EU environmental objective, such as climate change mitigation.
+At the same time, it must do no significant harm to any other environmental objective.

 And how is EnBW performing?

 If we look at the two most important performance indicators for our reporting, 63 percent of adjusted EBITDA – a voluntarily reported KPI – and 68 percent of capex are taxonomy-aligned and therefore considered sustainable.
 We are delighted by this result and believe it shows that we are on the right track overall, but we still want to improve in the future.